-In order to empower as many women as possible to create real change in their lives, we will rigorously measure the impact of IRC programs—evaluating what works, and what doesn’t—and share what we’ve learned with other organizations.
+In order to empower as many women as possible to create real change in their lives, we will rigorously measure the impact of IRC programmes—evaluating what works, and what doesn’t—and share what we’ve learned with other organisations.

 When men and women and boys and girls enjoy the same rights and opportunities, everyone benefits.